Pre-assessment: Evaluating

 Pre-assessment should always be evaluated but never with grades (Rice, 2013).
 Teachers should use checkmarks, symbols and highlighter to help find where the students need the most instruction.
 These assessments should be used to create teachers lesson plans and help the teacher find the best approach for the new unit.
 The best way to assess is to use graphic organizers, which will be described greater detail below.
 Evaluation is an ongoing process throughout the school year.
 As the students learn and grow so will their knowledge and abilities.
 There was a study done about India curriculum and that evaluated the effectiveness of pre- and post- assessment.
 Overall the findings showed that pre- and post assessment had a positive effect on the students learning.
 The student had increased their average score 11% from the pre-assessment to post.
 In pre-assessment they were given a subjective method of asking what they already know or do not know about the subject.
 They also were given an assessment that was an objective method that asked yes/no questions.
 For example, was the information was easy to understand, useful, and well organized.

 Organizing data

-Graphic organizers may be the best way to organize the data from pre-assessment.
-Making a prescription for differentiation sheet is a great way to do that.
+Graphic organizers are a way to organize the data from pre-assessment.
+Making a prescription for differentiation sheet is one way to do so.
 It incorporates all the data into four categories, such as learning styles, multiple intelligences, interests and readiness for content.
 Each student would have here own sheet filled out and can be used for planning lessons throughout the year.
-These are great for students who are bored, or unmotivated.
+These are options for students who are bored, or unmotivated.
 These sheets can also be used for creating groups for the class and finding students that may work well together.
 Teachers must also organize their classroom management and delivery strategies to effectively operate a classroom with differentiated instruction.